 In simple terms, a variable reference is an alias for a variable.
 That is, a

 variable reference points to the same value as the variable that references

 it.
-Variable references are commonly used to shorten long variable names
+Variable references (memory addresses) are commonly used to shorten long variable names

 into names that are more practical.